Greginkansas/-openhab-openhab1wiki/DD-WRT-Binding.md

     Switch WIFI_50     {ddwrt="wlan50"}
     Switch WIFI_GUEST  {ddwrt="wlanguest"}

-The guest network is usually a virtuall network device.
-There is a bug in the ddwrt firmware.
-The activattion of this interface needs a workarround so it takes some seconds more as the native devices.
+The guest network is usually a virtual network device.
+There is a bug in the DD-WRT firmware.
+The activation of this interface needs a workaround so it takes some seconds more as the native devices.

 Tested with Archer V2 and DD-WRT v3.0-r30880 std (11/14/16)